dddonghwa/NeMo_test/README.md

 [2024/09/19] Code Release

 ## Note
-We release the dataloader for NeMo, which augments each image by combining it with other three hard negative images from the image pool.
-The image pool consists of visually similar images based on their similarity scores of CLIP.
-Lmdb files for each dataset are needed for the dataloader.
+We release the dataloder code for NeMo, which augments each image by combining it with three hard negatives to create a mosaic.
+This dataloader code is based on the implementation code of [CRIS](https://github.com/DerrickWang005/CRIS.pytorch).
+Please refer to this repository for more details.
+Also, LMDB files for each dataset are need to load the image pool.

 ## Citation
 ```